Antamina mine: History

 At the time of its development, the mine was Peru's largest investment project at $2.3 billion.
 Part of the country's dependence on mining, it was expected to raise exports by $900 million.

 In 2010, the mine underwent an expansion program that increased its processing capacity by 31%.

 As of March 2023, the mine is expected to shut down in 2028.
 A $2 billion investment to extend the lifespan to 2036 is underway pending approval of an environmental impact study.

 Local relations

 Many residents of land that is now the mine sold their property in the hopes that the mine would uplift the local economy, but there was little effect to jobs or infrastructure.
 Villagers living nearby complain that dust thrown up by the mine is toxic.
+Other potential sources of pollution to the local community come in the form of toxic materials stored in mine tailings.
 Mine officials, along with President Ollanta Humala, denied that the mine was unsafe.

 In November 2021, the rural Aquia community blockaded the mine's operations.
 Protestors alleged that the mine had not fully paid the community for the land, which the company disputed.

 The company launched an initiative, FOGEL, with the stated aim of strengthening the capacities of local governments and communities.